 7. As a daily practice keep your inspiration alive.
 Sometimes remaining positive is as easy as remembering to BE positive.
 Watch your self-talk.
 Keep snippets of inspiration readily available to remind you to have a good day.
 I look for wonderful sayings, books, movies, and talks that inspire me and remind me how precious life is.

-8. Listen to the whispers.
+8. Listen to the impulse of the heart.
 When we are closed off and negative we can’t hear the inner voice of wisdom.
 There are many ways to find this balance no matter what is going on around you but you have to be diligent in your efforts.
-The best thing to prevent chaos is to practice active self-care and personal inner balance during the good times.
+The best thing to prevent chaos is to practice active self-care and personal inner balance during good times.
 That way you will have plenty of reserves required to empower your greater wisdom in times of confusion or doubt.

 9. Appreciate.
 So many people are driven to accomplish, that they forget to take the time to appreciate what they have already done.
 Most of us are focused on the future and what isn’t done and so we totally miss the preciousness that is right in front of us.
 The remedy?
 Keep an appreciation journal – it’s a great idea I learned listening to Abraham-Hicks.
 Before you start your day, add to the list all of the things you appreciate in your life and take time to fully feel it.
 If you do this on a regular basis it will change your life.